-Are you looking to see some ancient ruins, but only have your lunchbreak to do so?
-Fear not, Phoenix has several easily accesible ancient sites within its borders.
+Are you looking to see some ancient ruins, but only have your lunch break to do so?
+Fear not, Phoenix has several easily accessible ancient sites within its borders.
 The largest public site is Pueblo Grande Museum and Ruins.
-Located in Phoenix just northwest of Sky Harbor International Airport, Pueblo Grande represents the largest, best preserved Hohokam Platform Mound still surviving in Arizona today.
+Located in Phoenix just northwest of Sky Harbor International Airport, Pueblo Grande represents the largest, best-preserved Hohokam Platform Mound still surviving in Arizona today.

 Inside the museum, there are excellent displays.
 One focuses on the Hohokam culture.
-Its rise and fall is chronicled by photos, artifacts, and both Native and Archeologic commentary.
+Its rise and fall are chronicled by photos, artifacts, and both Native and Archeologic commentary.
 There is a large wall map that shows part of the extent of the Phoenix-area Hohokam.
-Its quite remarkable, superimposing that map onto modern Phoenix, how far-flung they were.
+It's quite remarkable, superimposing that map onto modern Phoenix, how far-flung they were.
 There is also a rotating exhibit gallery that is usually very interesting.
-During my last visit it was a display on early ariel photography used in surveying Hohokam ruins in Phoenix.
+During my last visit, it was a display on early ariel photography used in surveying Hohokam ruins in Phoenix.

 Check out the Triplogs.